nuqz/wpwe-manifest/README.md

 > Actually you can use JavaScript objects instead of file templates.

-The next are few simple rules that should be followed.
+The next are a few simple rules that should be followed.

 > [`manifest_version`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json/manifest_version) option with value 2 will be added automatically and will not be mutable.